 The salary earned is based on the number of years of experience and technical skills acquired over the years.

 Getting your first internship can be very stressful.
 Companies typically might not want to hire someone without any job experience, but, you need to get hired to gain experience.

-Write down all you have to offer – To do this, you need to know yourself.
-Think about everything you have ever accomplished, and all what you have up your sleeves.
+Write down all you have to offer – Think about everything you have ever accomplished, and all what you have up your sleeves.
 It is a great way to sell yourself to a potential employer.

 It can also be referred to as a ‘brag sheet’.
 It should contain all that is worth mentioning about yourself and your abilities.